MichaelAntonFischer/enpal-link/README.md

 Select "User-defined meters" from the configuration options.
 Click on "Add new meter" and choose "HTTP/JSON" as the meter type.
-Upload the Enpal_Surplus_Meter.json file from this repo.
+Upload the Enpal_Surplus_Meter.json (repeat with other desired meters) file from this repo.

 #### Set Up a Solar Surplus Charging Rule: